Alpha-Gal Syndrome: How Auricular Acupuncture and Herbal Medicine Can Help

 TCM practitioners assess AGS patients through pattern differentiation, identifying imbalances such as:

 Spleen Qi Deficiency with Dampness: Symptoms include bloating, loose stools, food sensitivities, and fatigue.
-The Spleen, responsible for digestion and energy production, struggles to process food efficiently, leading to excess Dampness and poor detoxification (Chen & Chen, 2004).
-Strengthening the Spleen and resolving Dampness is crucial for improving digestive function and reducing systemic inflammation.
+The Spleen, responsible for digestion and energy production, struggles to process food efficiently, leading to excess Dampness and poor detoxification (Chen and Chen, 2004).

 Liver Qi Stagnation with Heat: Symptoms include hives, itching, headaches, mood swings, and stress-related symptom exacerbation.
 The Liver plays a key role in regulating Qi and detoxifying the body.
 When the Liver’s function is impaired due to stagnation, excessive Heat builds up, leading to inflammatory reactions and hypersensitivity to triggers like mammalian products (Wu, 2014).